xiecong/minimal-mistakes/_posts/2016-10-31-halloween.md

 ---
 layout: single
 title: "Homemade Minecraft Costume for Halloween"
-description: "test"
+description: "We DIY our Minecraft costume this year!"
 comments: true
 ---
 ![](http://www3.cs.stonybrook.edu/~coxie/holloween/7-1.JPG)

-We have a lots of boxes since my girl friend bought many stuffs from Amazon.
-Why not use it for our costumes this halloween?
+We have lots of boxes since my girlfriend bought much stuff from Amazon.
+Why not use it for our costumes this Halloween?

 ### Here is what you need: